 Depression Symptoms and Warning Signs

 Feeling down from time to time is a normal part of life, but when emotions such as hopelessness and despair take hold and just won't go away, you may have depression.
-Depression makes it tough to function and enjoy life like you once did.
-Just getting through the day can be overwhelming.
+More than just sadness in response to life's struggles and setbacks, depression changes how you think, feel, and function in daily activities.
+It can interfere with your ability to work, study, eat, sleep, and enjoy life.
+Just trying to get through the day can be overwhelming.

 While some people describe depression as “living in a black hole” or having a feeling of impending doom, others feel lifeless, empty, and apathetic.
-Men in particular may even feel angry and restless.
-No matter how you experience it, depression is different from normal sadness in that it engulfs your day-to-day life, interfering with your ability to work, study, eat, sleep, and have fun.
+Men in particular can feel angry and restless.
+However you experience the problem, left untreated it can become a serious health condition.
+But it's important to remember that feelings of helplessness and hopelessness are symptoms of depression—not the reality of your situation.

 Depression varies from person to person, but there are some common signs and symptoms.
 It's important to remember that these symptoms can be part of life's normal lows.
 But the more symptoms you have, the stronger they are, and the longer they've lasted—the more likely it is that you're dealing with depression.

 While anxiety and depression are different conditions, they stem from the same biological vulnerability so often go hand-in-hand.
 Anxiety can both appear as a symptom of depression or it can trigger depression in the first place.
 In fact, studies suggest that over 40 percent of people with major depression also suffer with an anxiety disorder.